nodejs/node-addon-api/tools/README.md

 ### Major Reconstructions
-The implementation of `Napi::ObjectWrap` is significantly different from NAN's. `Napi::ObjectWrap` takes a pointer to the wrapped object and creates a reference to the wrapped object inside ObjectWrap constructor. `Napi::ObjectWrap` also associated wrapped object's instance methods to Javascript module instead of static methods like NAN.
+The implementation of `Napi::ObjectWrap` is significantly different from NAN's. `Napi::ObjectWrap` takes a pointer to the wrapped object and creates a reference to the wrapped object inside ObjectWrap constructor. `Napi::ObjectWrap` also associates wrapped object's instance methods to Javascript module instead of static methods like NAN.

 So if you use Nan::ObjectWrap in your module, you will need to execute the following steps.